 When is the Detroit: Become Human release date?

 Detroit: Become Human release date: 25 May 2018

 Sony announced that Detroit: Become Human would be available in Spring 2018, following the release of the PGW 2017 trailer.
-There wasn't much more said about the game or its release date until February, when developers Quantic Dream announced that the game will be released around the world on 25 May 2018.
-You can pre-order it already from Amazon for £46/$59.99.
+There wasn't much more said about the game or its release date until February, when developers Quantic Dream announced that the game would be released around the world on 25 May 2018.
+You can order it from Amazon for £46/$59.99.

 Oh, and as the game is being published by Sony, it's a PS4 exclusive with no plans to come to other platforms later down the line.

 Detroit: Become Human is a sci-fi game that centres around seven different playable characters in the near future.
 As with previous Quantic Dream games, Detroit will feature an interactive narrative that apparently took Cage more than two years to write, and includes extensive motion-captured performances.